 Once your student has a good system for goal setting, they can move on to improving their skills in time management which allows dedicated time to work on those goals.

-Particularly in high school, A grade students need to understand the balance between school, work, extracurricular activities and their social life.
-It definitely doesn’t come naturally or easy, but once your child is able to gain this routine and have tactics that help them manage their time, they will be able to achieve more in school and reduce unnecessary stress.
+Particularly in high school, ‘A’ grade students need to understand the balance between school, work, extracurricular activities and their social life.
+It definitely doesn’t come naturally or easily, but once your child is able to gain this routine and have tactics that help them manage their time, they will be able to achieve more in school and reduce unnecessary stress.

 The key with time management is that students have many different time management skills and approaches.
 Some students are great with daily time management and making sure that they are actually productive with their time throughout the day, but don’t really know what is going on at the end of the week or the term.
 Other students may have a good long-term time management strategy but have a hard time finishing their homework or knowing what classes they have during the week.

-Because all students have strengths and weaknesses in different timeframes of time management, there are different strategies that can be used to ensure that your student is successful throughout the term, on a weekly basis, and on a daily basis.
-Your student may use just one strategy or all three depending on their strengths and weaknesses when it comes to time management.
+For that exact reason, there are different strategies that can be used to ensure that your student is successful throughout the term, on a weekly basis, and on a daily basis:

 The traffic light system creates a weekly or monthly planner where the student identifies all the tasks that are coming up and allocates them with a specific colour that mean different things.

 GREEN: This task is still about 3-4 weeks away and should be in the initial stages.

 YELLOW: This task is 1-2 weeks away and I should finish brainstorming and start drafting.